The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

 In FamiTracker tempo mode, you do not have access to the individual frames, so the dashes lines will not be visible.

 Clicking in the timeline (header) of the piano roll will move the play position.
+You can also drag the seek back to more it more accurately.

 Adding and deleting notes